rhaulcy/wtp-eecs-2018/hangman/day2/README.md

 # WTP CS Problem Set 8.2 - Hangman: Day 2

-You'll need your solution from problem set 8.1.
+To get started, log into your Edmodo student account, find the post for Problem Set 8.2, and download the files.
+You'll also need your solution from problem set 8.1.
 Duplicate your problem set 8.1 solution into your problem set 8.2 folder and call it `hangman.py`.

 ### 1. Warm Up -  Drawing Hangman - `drawing.py`
 Before we start modifying our hangman game from yesterday, let’s get some practice using `graphics.py`.
 Be sure to take a look at the overview in `graphics.py` for an example; if you get stuck, try running the example code written in the comments of `drawing.py`.